-- While actual farmers, great food, interesting crafts and lively music are all wonderful elements of the market, this spirit of community is what really defines the market experience.
+The mission of the market is to be the ‘heart’ of St. Petersburg — the place where people feel a strong sense of joyful connectedness and creative community.
+While farmers, great food, interesting crafts, and lively music are all wonderful elements of the market, this spirit of community is what really defines the Saturday Morning Market experience.

 - Our smaller Summer Market changes venues for shade.
 It takes place in Williams Park from June to August … 9am–1pm

 - Click here to see our assorted Facebook photo albums including an overview of the Market

 - The market is a non-profit and is not sponsored by an outside organization (e.g. the city, a medrchants association, etc).

 - We’re one of the top 20 markets in the country (of ~7000+), and the largest in the southeast US.

 - We have about 170 approved vendors filling over 140 spaces each Saturday.

 - About 10,000 people attend on a typical Saturday.

 - We have local farmers with organic and sustainably raised fresh vegetables, fruits, and meats.

 - We have more styles of ‘ready-to-eat’ food than any market in the US (e.g. Greek, Italian, French, Belgian, German, Polish, British, Cuban, Mexican, Ecuadoran, Colombian, Thai, Ethiopian, Cajun, Vegetarian, and more).